zweed4u/PokemonGoWiki/Installation.md

 Please keep in mind that master is not always up-to-date whereas 'dev' is.
 In the installation note below change `master` to `dev` if you want to get and use the latest version.

 ## Update
-To update your project do: `git pull` in the project folder
+To update your project do (in the project folder): `git pull`

+To update python requirement packages do (in the project folder): `pip install --upgrade -r requirements.txt`

 ### Installation Linux
 (change master to dev for the latest version)